ashleyfrancisco06/picfix/readme.md

 ## Science Fair

-Project 4 science fair will start at 1:30pm on Monday, Dec 3rd.
+Project 4 science fair will start at 10:00am on Wednesday, March 6th.

 ## Overview